-4 CONCLUSION
+4 Conclusion

 Identifying correct k-mers out of the k-mer spectrum of a read library is an important step in many methods in bioinformatics.
 Usually, this distinction is made by the frequency of the k-mers.
-Fast tools for counting k-mer frequencies exist but, for large read libraries, they may demand a huge amount of memory which can make the problem computationally unsolvable on machines with moderate amounts of memory resource (≤ 128 GB or even with 256 GB for large datasets).
+Fast tools for counting k-mer frequencies exist but, for large read libraries, they may demand a huge amount of memory which can make the problem unsolvable on machines with moderate memory resource (≤ 128 GB).
 Simple memory efficient methods, on the other hand, can be very time consuming.
 Unfortunately there is no single tool that achieves a reasonable compromise between memory and time.
 Here we present a set of tools that make some compromises and simultaneously achieves memory and time requirements that are matching the current state of the art in both aspects.

 In our first tool (scTurtle), we achieve memory efficiency by filtering k-mers of frequency one with a Bloom Filter.
 Our Pattern-blocked Bloom filter implementation is more time-efficient compared to a regular Bloom filter.
 We present a novel strategy based on sorting and compaction for storing frequent k-mers and their counts.
 Due to its sequential memory access pattern, our algorithm is cache efficient and achieves good running time.
-However, because of the Bloom filters, we incur a small false positive rate.
+However, because